MickaelSanches/flexfi-back/src/models/README.md

 - **User.ts**: Defines the user schema with authentication methods, personal details, wallet information, and KYC status.
 - **Wallet.ts**: Defines the wallet schema for tracking Solana wallets connected to or created by users.
 - **KYC.ts**: Defines the Know Your Customer document schema for storing verification information.
 - **Card.ts**: Defines the virtual payment card schema with details on card type, limits, and status.
+- **Notification.ts**: Defines the notification schema for storing user-specific notifications with type, message, and read status.